cross-codes/Sentiment-API/.github/README.md

 The jupyter notebook `Project_G7_T12.ipynb` contains the relevant code snippets, and EDA used while developing the model.

+If you wish to run the inference yourself, copy the folders in the `datasets` folder onto your notebook's runtime.
+All cells will execute succesfully in an estimated time of 45 minutes.

 # API Usage instructions

 First clone the repository: